Weak convergence of the empirical measure for the Keller-Segel model in both subcritical and critical cases: Abstract

 \section{Abstract}

-We show the weak convergence, up to extraction of a subsequence, of the empirical measure for the Keller-Segel system of particles in both subcritical and critical cases.
-We use a simple {\it two particles} moment argument in order to show that the particle system does not explodes in finite time, uniformly in the number of particles in some sense.
+We show the weak convergence, up to extraction of a subsequence, of the empirical measure for the Keller-Segel system of particles in both subcritical and critical cases, for general initial conditions.
+This particle system consists of $N$ planar Brownian motions interacting through a Coulombian attractive force, which is quite singular.
+In the subcritical case, a stronger result has been established by Bresch-Jabin-Wang \cite{bjw} at the price of two simplifications: the whole space $\rr^2$ is replaced by a torus and the initial condition is assumed to be regular.
+In the subcritical case, our proof is fairly straightforward: we use a {\it two particles} moment argument, which shows that particles do not aggregate in finite time, uniformly in the number of particles.
+The critical case requires more work.